I retired from teaching at the University of Denver in 2018, but continue to devote my time to research and writing.

 My research interests have broadened from a specific interest in surrealism and alchemy explored in Max Ernst and Alchemy: A Magician in Search of Myth (University of Texas Press, 2001) to an investigation of the history of alchemical philosophy and its visual imagery, from its foundations in late antiquity through the present, analyzed through a feminist lens.
-I am currently writing a book entitled Alchimia: Women, Gender and Sexuality in Alchemical Images.
+I recently completed a book entitled The Alchemical Feminine: Women, Gender and Sexuality in Alchemical Images, which is under consideration for publication in 2022.
 I also published an interactive oracle, The Alchemy Stones (2002), which has been translated into four languages.
 I have given papers and published articles on various aspects of this research at national and international conferences of the Society for Literature, Science and the Arts (SLSA), the Association for the Study of Esotercism (ASE), in Bath for the Sophia Centre of the University of Wales and at conferences of the European Society for the Study of Western Esotericism (ESSWE) in June 2017 in Erfurt, Germany; in March 2015 in Riga, Latvia; and in June 2013 in Gothenburg, Sweden.
 In March 2014, I gave a keynote lecture at the University of Cambridge's conference, "Visions of Enchantment," and wrote an essay, "Alchemy and Surrealism" for the Art and Alchemy exhibition at the Museum Kunstpalast, Dusseldorf, which opened April 4, 2014.
 I am also currently conducting research for a future book on Rene Magritte and Alchemy.

 Professor Emerita, European Modern Art